 Depending on your total available credit, closing a credit card account with a high credit limit could hurt your credit score, particularly if you have high balances on other cards or loans.
 To make sure closing one card doesn’t impact your score, pay off balances on all other cards.
 If you have zero balances, your credit utilization rate is zero, and won’t be impacted by the loss of a balance.
 However, experts say this step may be unnecessary for most people.

 “If a person established good credit, the impact of card closure should be minimal and short-lived,” says Christina Goethe, former spokeswoman for FICO, the provider of the most commonly used credit score.

 The age of a credit card account is also an important consideration.
 “The time an account has been open is a factor in credit scores,” Griffin says.
 “A longer positive history is beneficial to credit scores.
 So, closing an older account in theory could have a more negative impact.”

 If you are young and have a short credit history, closing the account could hurt your overall credit score more than if you were someone in their 50s who has a much longer credit history.
-As stated earlier, closing the account doesn’t wipe that account history off your report, so if you open a new credit card with more attractive terms to replace the card you’re canceling, your credit score shouldn't take a big hit.
+As stated earlier, closing the account doesn’t wipe that account history off your report, so if you open a new credit card with more attractive terms to replace the card you’re canceling, your credit score won’t take a big hit.

 To begin the process of closing the account, gather and write down the customer service number and the mailing address you’ll need.
 The customer service number is on your credit card, monthly statement and the issuer’s website; the mailing address is also on the website and the monthly statement.